David H. Gutmann, MD, PhD

 Occupational Therapist

 Maddy is a licensed Occupational Therapist who brings a wealth of experience in outpatient occupational therapy and the care of children with autism, attention deficits, and childhood developmental delays.
-In her position, she provides evaluations and consultations for our children in clinic, directs our therapy programs, and coordinates marketing for the NF Center.
+In her position, she provides evaluations and consultations for our children in clinic, directs our outpatient therapy programs, and coordinates marketing of the NF Center.

 Gregory J. Zipfel, MD